-本課程擬以中國古代思想家、思想學派或思想潮流為講授單元，旨在介紹中國思想的演變。本學期將由先秦諸子思想述起，終於漢代思想。本課程有三個主要學習目標：一是對中國思想的特質有所理解。二是對個別思想家、學派的根本關懷與思想體系，有清楚的認識。三是通過本課程的修習，能明瞭從先秦到兩漢的中國思想發展大勢，以作為日後有意深探古典思想、文化的基石。This course is designed to teach Chinese ancient thinkers, schools of thought, or ideological trends to introduce the evolution of Chinese thought.
-This semester will be described by the thoughts of the pre-Qin Zhuzi and finally the thought of the Han Dynasty.
+本課程擬以中國古代思想家、思想學派或思想潮流為講授單元，旨在介紹中國思想的演變。本學期將由先秦諸子思想述起，終於漢代思想。本課程有三個主要學習目標：一是對中國思想的特質有所理解。二是對個別思想家、學派的根本關懷與思想體系，有清楚的認識。三是通過本課程的修習，能明瞭從先秦到兩漢的中國思想發展大勢，以作為日後有意深探古典思想、文化的基石。This course is intended to introduce the evolution of Chinese thought with the ancient Chinese thinkers, schools of thought, or ideological trends.
+This semester will be described by the thoughts of the pre-Qin philosophers, and finally the Han dynasty.
 This course has three main learning objectives: First, it has an understanding of the characteristics of Chinese thought.
-Second, there is a clear understanding of the basic concerns and ideological systems of individual thinkers and schools of thought.
-Third, through the practice of this course, we can understand the general trend of development of Chinese ideology from the pre-Qin period to the Han Dynasty as a cornerstone for future exploration of classical ideas and culture.
+Second, there is a clear understanding of the fundamental care and ideology of individual thinkers and schools.
+Third, through the practice of this course, we can understand the general trend of Chinese thought development from the pre-Qin to the Han Dynasty, as a cornerstone for future exploration of classical ideas and culture.

 |評分項目 Grading Method||配分比例 Grading percentage||說明 Description|